danielpaul/RapidRails/README.md

 ## TODO

 - rename codebase and move repo to new name
+- onboarding flow

 - front-end UI
+- dark mode improvements
+- animation on button submission with disable_with
+- sidebar on dashbard imporvement

   - typography [x]
   - colors [x]